cunnie/cunnie.github.io/content/post/underground_guide_to_cf_acceptance.md

 ```

 Means you've either set the wrong `credhub_secret` in `cats-config.json` or you forgot to create & bind the `credhub` security group.

+## Corrections & Updates

+*2024-03-06*

+Added instructions to download the CF CLI.
+Also included
+instructions to enable service instance sharing.